NEW YORK METS MANIA

 Apparently New York Mets fans don't care bout blocking my view

 Where are the ushers?
 They’re there at the beginning of the game.
 They do ask to see my tickets.
 But then, they don’t stop anyone from coming down and moving, sliding, sashaying, and even dancing, across the row WHILE THE ACTION IS TAKING PLACE!
-At every other stadium we’ve been to – including Wrigley Field in Chicago and Citizens Bank Park in Philadelphia, the fans know enough not to make their way down to the seats while the action is taking place.
+At every other stadium we’ve been to – including Wrigley Field in Chicago, Fenway Park in Boston, PNC Park in Pittsburgh, and Citizens Bank Park in Philadelphia, the fans know enough not to make their way down to the seats while the action is taking place.
 And for the fans who don’t know enough, the ushers remind them and hold them back until the action comes to a halt.

 I guess Mets fans have no damn self—awareness!
 I have my beer, I have my hot dog, I have my French fries, I have my mini helmet dripping with ice cream…and I am just going to stand up and pass through in front of everyone and take my time and take a look around and talk to the others in my party and BANG…PETE ALONSO BLASTS A 425-FOOT HOME RUN INTO THE UPPER STRATOSPERE.

-And I had to miss it because apparently there is not decorum at Citifield.
+And I had to miss it because apparently there is no decorum at Citifield.

 Speaking of New York Mets fans blocking my view